RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations

 \subsection{Generalize DDPMs and SGMs to SDEs}

 Recall the one-step DDPM~\cite{ho2020denoising} forward diffusion process, which gradually transforms the data distribution $q(\mathbf{x}_0)$ into noise.

 In SDEs, the diffusion process is considered to be continuous, thus becoming the solution of an SDE.
 In other words, we will take infinite steps and each step will be infinitely small.
+Therefore, we have:

-Note that the last approximation is obtained using Taylor Expansion.
-Therefore, this iterative update will correspond to a certain solution or a certain discretization of an SDE:
+where the last approximation is obtained using Taylor expansion.
+This iterative update corresponds to a certain solution or a certain discretization of an SDE:

-Similarly, people can also easily start from the one-step SGM~\cite{song2019generative} forward diffusion process:
+Similarly, one can also easily start from the one-step SGM~\cite{song2019generative} forward diffusion process:

 to its corresponding SDE version: